Specialist Antenatal, Postnatal and Women’s Health Physiotherapy

 Leila Holmes MSc MSCP SRP

-I have over 14 years specialist experience in Musculoskeletal and Women’s Health Physiotherapy and I have worked in a variety of settings in the NHS and in private practice.
+I have over 17 years specialist experience in Musculoskeletal and Women’s Health Physiotherapy and I have worked in a variety of settings in the NHS and in private practice.
 I have my BSc (HONS) Physiotherapy and an MSc in Rehabilitation Studies (Physiotherapy in Women’s Health).
+I am also proudly a "This Mum Moves" ambassador.

 I am dedicated to providing a high standard of individualised care.